 LEFT JOIN category child ON child.parent_id = c.id

 The historical weakness of the adjacency list was fetching a whole subtree of unknown depth.
-In the past you either self-joined once per level (fine for a fixed 3–4 levels, useless for arbitrary depth) or looped in application code, one query per level.
+You either self-joined once per level, fine for three or four fixed levels and useless beyond that, or looped in application code with one query per level.

 What changed: recursive CTEs